harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 If you want to reproduce the workflow explained below, the R markdown (Rmd) file for it can be found [here](data/de_tutorial_exampleworkflow_2025.07.22.Rmd).
 The sample sheet that relates sample IDs to experimental conditions can be found at [sample_sheet](data/dme_elev_samples.tsv), and the gene-level count matrix can be found at [count_matrix](data/salmon.merged.gene_counts.tsv).

 ### Example data
 Our sample data comprises 12 paired-end RNA-seq libraries for whole body samples of *Drosophila melanogaster* from two geographic regions (Panama and Maine), with two temperature treatments ("low" ane "high") for each region, featuring three biological replicates for each region x treatment combination.
 Previously, these data were used to look for parallel gene expression patterns between high and low latitude populations ([Zhao et al, 2015, *PLoS Genetics*](https://doi.org/10.1371/journal.pgen.1005204)).

-!!
-THE BELOW PARAGRAPH IS CONFUSING I DON'T KNOW WHAT IT'S SUPPOSED TO CONVEY !!
-Fastq files were downloaded from NCBI's Short Read Archive, and were processed using the *nf-core/rnaseq* workflow.
-To demonstrate a differential expression analysis using limma, we use the gene-level tab-separated count table `salmon.merged.gene_counts.tsv`.
-The column header includes "gene_id" and "gene_name" for the first two columns, and the sample names from the sample sheet for the remaining column labels.
-In other words, each row consists of a gene id, and putative gene symbol for that gene, and the estimated counts for each of the samples.
+For this tutorial, we downloaded the fastq files for the RNA-seq libraries from NCBI's short read archive and generated the count matrices using the nf-core rnaseq workflow described above.
+One can either perform differential expression tests on isoform (i.e. transcript) counts or gene-level counts, i.e those aggregated across all of a gene's constituent transcripts.
+For this tutorial we focus on gene-level patterns of differential expression.
+Thus we use the count data in `salmon.merged.gene_counts.tsv`.
+In this file, The column header includes "gene_id" and "gene_name" for the first two columns, and the sample names from the sample sheet for the remaining column labels.
+In other words, each row in the file includes a gene id (first column), a gene name (e.g. HOX1), and the estimated counts for the samples in the experiment.

 For a differential expression analysis to be performed, one needs to know the experimental condition for each of the samples.
 The sample sheet supplied to *nf-core/rnaseq* does not include this information, so we need to generate a sample sheet that can be supplied to the `limma` R package.
 Our example sample sheet is called `dme_elev_samples.tsv`, and looks like this: